your music can make an impact.

 meet your new mixer.

-Hey, I'm Jason — a Los Angeles–based mixer who helps artists with impact create records that move and inspire millions.
+Hey, I'm Jason — a Los Angeles–based mixer who helps artists make records that uplift and inspire others.

 I'm a graduate of New York University's Clive Davis Institute of Recorded Music, where I honed my skills through mentorships with Grammy-winning music-makers like Bob Power (The Roots, A Tribe Called Quest), Kevin Killen (David Bowie, U2), and Jim Anderson (Miles Davis, Death Cab For Cutie).

-Through my website Behind The Speakers and workshops at NYU, I've taught the craft of mixing to hundreds of thousands of music-makers worldwide.
-My how-to articles and videos have been viewed over four million times, and can be found in major industry publications by Berklee, TuneCore, SonicScoop, The Pro Audio Files, and Disc Makers.
+Through my website Behind The Speakers and workshops at NYU, I've taught hundreds of thousands of music-makers how to mix.
+My how-to articles and videos have been viewed over four million times, and can be found in publications by Berklee, TuneCore, SonicScoop, The Pro Audio Files, and Disc Makers.

-My work can be heard on records that feature artists like Disney Channel star Sabrina Carpenter, Maggie Rogers, Riff Raff, Phoebe Ryan, Madilyn Bailey, Alice Kristiansen, Lenny White, and Grammy-winning producer Jeff Bova (Michael Jackson, Celine Dion).
+You can hear my work on records featuring artists like Grammy-nominated singer/songwriter Maggie Rogers, Disney Channel star Sabrina Carpenter, Riff Raff, Phoebe Ryan, Madilyn Bailey, Alice Kristiansen, Lenny White, and Grammy-winning producer Jeff Bova (Michael Jackson, Celine Dion).